Training structure

 Faculty of Science

-Water-related issues are often presented from a purely technical and/or functional angle.
-The idea is to manage the resource "well" (equitably, economically, respectfully of nature, etc.), based on available scientific knowledge.
-However, this approach is unrealistic.
-Whatever the territorial scale concerned, water management is largely structured by political issues.
+Water issues are often presented from a purely technical and/or functional perspective.
+From this perspective, the aim is to manage the resource "well" (in a fair, economical, environmentally friendly way, etc.) based on available scientific knowledge.
+However, this view is somewhat unrealistic.
+Regardless of the geographical scale involved, water management is largely structured by political issues.

-Professions and players in water and aquatic environments
+Professions and stakeholders involved in water and aquatic environments

 ECTS